sebastianczuma/regio_food/README.md

 Regio Food is a simple app presenting list of Polish regional foods and details about them.

-Data comes from Firebase server.
-In the source code there is also very simple example of handling JSON list.
+Data comes from the Firebase server.
+In the source code there is also simple example of handling JSON list.

 <br />